Hey (band)

-Hey is a Polish rock band founded in Szczecin in 1991 by guitarist Piotr Banach and lead singer Kasia Nosowska.
-It is one of the most popular Polish music acts of the 1990s.
+Hey is a Polish rock band founded in Szczecin in 1991 by guitarist Piotr Banach and singer Kasia Nosowska.
+They are one of the most popular Polish music acts of the 1990s.

 Although Hey sometimes described themselves as the first Polish grunge band, their melodic, guitar-driven rock and eclectic appearance owed more to new wave and heavy metal influences; their first three albums contained songs in both Polish and English.
 During the band's mid-1990s heyday, they sold out stadiums throughout Poland, and attempted to break into the English-language market with a series of concerts overseas and an English version of their 1995 album ?.
 When this failed to arouse interest, the band began to write in Polish only, and gradually adopted a harder-edged, more industrial-influenced sound.
-Overall, the band has sold over 2.3 million album copies (last updated in April 2020).
+Overall, the band has sold over 2.3 million album copies (as of April 2020).

 In addition, Nosowska has also enjoyed a successful career as a solo artist.
-She has released six solo albums that derive more from an electronica style.
+She has released six solo albums that derive more from an electronic style.